nakster/FinalYearProject/README.md

 Sign-up/login

-After login you cas use between the 3 different types of neural networks
+After login you can use between the 3 different types of neural networks
 ```

 <p align="center">